skelouse/capstone-stock-analysis/README.md

 - Folder <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/modeling">`modeling`</a> with files:
   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/modeling/build.py">`build.py`</a>
-with class NetworkBuilder which takes parameters that directly correlate to how a network is put together.
-This class is also used in the tuner, for tuning those same parameters.
+with class **NetworkBuilder** which takes parameters that directly correlate to how a network is put together.
+This class is also used for tuning those same parameters.

   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/modeling/create.py">`create.py`</a>
-with class NetworkCreator that does everything from preparing the time series data to creating an html report on how well the model performed on the train, test, and validation data.
+with class **NetworkCreator** that does everything from preparing the time series data to creating an html report on how well the model performed on the train, test, and validation data.

   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/modeling/sequential.py">`sequential.py`</a>
-with class CustomSequential for wrapping a keras Sequential model and overriding it's fit function to implement a custom cross validation method.
+with class **CustomSequential** for wrapping a keras Sequential model and overriding its fit function to implement a custom cross validation method.

   - <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/modeling/tuner.py">`tuner.py`</a>
-with class NetworkTuner for tuning a neural network's architecture, and data processing methods.
+with class **NetworkTuner** for tuning a neural network's architecture, and data processing methods.

 - Folder <a href="https://github.com/skelouse/capstone-stock-analysis/blob/master/old">`old`</a> (unorganized) with files: